MAVRL: Learning Reward Functions from Multiple Feedback Types with Amortized Variational Inference: Experiments

 \section{Experiments}

-We evaluate \mavrl across a range of environments and feedback configurations to answer three questions: \begin{itemize}[leftmargin=18pt, topsep=0pt, itemsep=2pt] \item[(i)] how different feedback types qualitatively complement one another when learning reward functions (Section~\ref{subsection:complementing}), \item [(ii)] how this complementarity translates into downstream policy performance and reward fidelity (Section~\ref{subsection:experiments_in_distr}), \item [(iii)] whether rewards inferred from multi-type feedback lead to more robust behavior under environment perturbations (Section~\ref{subsection:experiments_transfer}). \end{itemize} Our experiments span both tabular grid-world domains and continuous-control benchmarks, and consider demonstrations, pairwise comparisons, ratings, and stop feedback both in isolation and in combination.
+We evaluate \mavrl across a range of environments and feedback configurations to answer three questions: \begin{itemize}[leftmargin=18pt, topsep=0pt, itemsep=2pt] \item[(i)] how different feedback types qualitatively complement one another when learning reward functions (Section~\ref{subsection:complementing}), \item [(ii)] how this complementarity translates into downstream policy performance and reward fidelity (Section~\ref{subsection:experiments_in_distr}), \item [(iii)] whether rewards inferred from multi-type feedback lead to more robust behavior under environment perturbations or reward misspecification (Section~\ref{subsection:experiments_transfer}). \end{itemize} Our experiments span both tabular grid-world domains and continuous-control benchmarks, and consider demonstrations, pairwise comparisons, ratings, and stop feedback both in isolation and in combination.

-Unless otherwise stated, all methods are trained under a fixed feedback budget per environment, with identical numbers of feedback samples allocated to each modality to enable fair comparison. \looseness=-1 Let $n_p$, $n_d$, $n_r$, and $n_s$ denote the numbers of preferences, demonstrations, ratings, and stop signals, respectively.
+Unless otherwise stated, all methods are trained under a fixed feedback budget per environment, with identical numbers of feedback samples allocated to each modality to enable fair comparison.
+Let $n_p$, $n_d$, $n_r$, and $n_s$ denote the numbers of preferences, demonstrations, ratings, and stop signals, respectively.
 In the grid-world environments, we set $n_p = n_r = 64$, $n_d = 1$, and $n_s = 256$.
 In \acrobot and \cartpole, we set $n_p = n_r = 256$, $n_d = 4$, and $n_s = 64$.
-In \lander, we set $n_p = n_r = 1024$, $n_d = 32$, and $n_s = 256$.
-Additional results for alternative feedback budgets are reported in \cref{sec:appendix-in-distribution}.
+In \lander, we set $n_p = n_r = n_s = 256$, and $n_d = 32$.